 Students may choose a four- or five-year experiential learning plan in most programs.
 Either plan offers co-op opportunities, typically in an area related to the student’s chosen academic area.
 Students are normally eligible to participate in co-op as early as the second semester of their sophomore year.

 Many programs are flexible enough to allow students to pursue a double major, a major and a minor, or one of the college’s combined majors.
 The college also offers students the opportunity to create an independent major in cases where their interests and goals are not met by an existing major program.

-The College of Arts, Media and Design has an academic advising system that consists of academic advisors located in the Academic Advising and Cooperative Education office in 100 Meserve Hall and faculty mentors located in the college’s departments and program offices.
+The College of Arts, Media and Design has an academic advising system that consists of academic advisors located in the Academic Advising and Cooperative Education office in 100 Meserve Hall and faculty mentors located in the college’s academic schools and departments.
 Detailed advising information is available on the college website.
 Prelaw advising and premedical/predental advising are also available.
 We can be reached by phone at 617.373.5583, by fax at 617.373.8719, or by email at email@example.com.